CoachLogix/ember-paper-stepper/README.md

 ### `{{#step.body}}`

-Use component just to render your content with the correct styles.
+Use this component just to render your content with the correct styles.

 ### `{{#step.actions as |nextStep previousStep|}}`

 This component yields two actions: `nextStep` and `previousStep`.
 You can use those actions in any way you prefer.
 They work perfectly using ember-paper's paper-button like: `{{#paper-button onClick=(action nextStep)`

 ## Running